Nicholas-Mercado/about-me/README.md

 # LAB - 02
 ## About me
-This project is a webpage about me for my c201 week one project.
+This is a about me page with a five question prompt before entering the page.

 __Author:__ Nicholas Mercado